zlalvani/player-vs-sound/README.md

 ofxAnimatable
 ofxGui

-To use: place music file in bin/data and rename to "test.mp3"
+To use: place music file in bin/data and rename to "test.mp3".
+Works best with bass heavy music.